-- Provability It has a proven upper bound for the success probability, and hence also a lower bound for the expected workload, of generic attacks.
-We refer to Chapter 3 for a more in-depth discussion. - Simplicity Compared to the other constructions for which upper bounds have been proven for the success of generic attacks, the sponge construction is very simple, and it also provides a bound that can be expressed in a simple way. - Variable-length output It can generate outputs of any length and hence a single function can be used for different output lengths. - Flexibility Security level can be incremented at the cost of speed by simply increasing the capacity, using the same permutation (or transformation). - Functionality Thanks to its long outputs and proven security bounds with respect to generic attacks, a sponge function can be used in a straightforward way as a MAC function, stream cipher, deterministic pseudorandom bit generator and a mask generating function (see Section 6.1).
+- Simplicity Compared to the other constructions for which upper bounds have been proven for the success of generic attacks, the sponge construction is very simple, and it also provides a bound that can be expressed in a simple way. - Variable-length output It can generate outputs of any length and hence a single function can be used for different output lengths. - Flexibility Security level can be incremented at the cost of speed by trading in bitrate for capacity, using the same permutation (or transformation). - Functionality Thanks to its long outputs and proven security bounds with respect to generic attacks, a sponge function can be used in a straightforward way as a MAC function, stream cipher, deterministic pseudorandom bit generator and a mask generating function (see Section 6.1).